MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.120.md

 (*2*) An OIG excluded prescriber is added to the preclusion list effective on the date of the exclusion.

 (vi) CMS has the discretion not to include a particular individual on (or if warranted, remove the individual from) the preclusion list should it determine that exceptional circumstances exist regarding beneficiary access to prescriptions.
-In making a determination as to whether such circumstances exist, CMS takes into account -
+In making a determination as to whether such circumstances exist, CMS takes into account—

 (A) The degree to which beneficiary access to Part D drugs would be impaired; and